Netravati River

-The Netravati River or Netravathi Nadi has its origins at Bangrabalige valley, Yelaneeru Ghat in Kudremukh in Chikkamagaluru district of Karnataka, India.
+The Netravati River or Netravathi Nadi has its origins at Bangrabalige valley, Yelaneeru Ghat in Kudremukha in Chikkamagaluru district of Karnataka, India.
 This river flows through the famous pilgrimage place Dharmasthala and is considered one of the holy rivers of India.
 It merges with the Kumaradhara River at Uppinangadi before flowing to the Arabian Sea, south of Mangalore city.
 This river is the main source of water to Bantwal and Mangalore.
-The Netravati railway bridge is one of the known bridges which serve as the gateway to Mangalore.